w3c/Guide/meetings/mixed-mode.md

   * Will there be more than one separate group of people in-person (multiple hubs)?
 If so, all of the above must be addressed for each

+Make sure you identify the local host (if it's not the Group Chair or Team Contact), responsible for the on-site part of the meeting.

 ### Planning the remote side of a hybrid meeting
   * Choose a video conference system that all -- or a substantial majority of all -- group participants have used in regular group virtual meetings